zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-alerting.md

     * **Match Instance/Cluster**: Checked.

-If the correlation rules need to be updated for your extension, reach out to <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension Alert Configuration Changes&body=My team would like to update the correlation rules for our extension.
-The configuration to update is &lt;Alert_YOUR_EXTENSION_NAME&gt;.
-The updated configuration is attached.">ibizafxhot@microsoft.com; azurefxg@microsoft.com</a>
+If the correlation rules need to be updated for your extension, reach out to <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension%20Alert%20Configuration%20Changes&body=My%20team%20would%20like%20to%20update%20the%20correlation%20rules%20for%20our%20extension.%20%20The%20configuration%20to%20update%20is%20&lt;Alert_YOUR_EXTENSION_NAME&gt;.%20%20The%20updated%20configuration%20is%20attached.">ibizafxhot@microsoft.com; azurefxg@microsoft.com</a>
  and attach the updated configuration.
 The email to <a href="mailto:azurefxg@microsoft.com?subject=Extension Alert Configuration Changes&body=My team would like to update the correlation rules for our extension.
 The configuration to update is &lt;Alert_YOUR_EXTENSION_NAME&gt;.
 The updated configuration is attached.">azurefxg@microsoft.com</a> should contain the information specified in [top-extensions-telemetry.md#programmatic-onboarding](top-extensions-telemetry.md#programmatic-onboarding).
 We will inform you when the updates are applied.

 <a name="onboarding-to-the-alert-infrastructure-creating-a-certificated-partner-service-principal"></a>